Administration of Justice

 - Perform independently and inter-dependently to accomplish shared professional outcomes.

-- Demonstrate ability to interact with the public and co-workers in ways that effectively support “justice for all.”
+- Demonstrate the ability to interact with the public and co-workers in ways that effectively support “justice for all.”

 Degrees and Certificates